Hardball (1994 TV series)

-Hardball is an American baseball sitcom that aired Sunday nights at 8:30 pm on Fox from September 4, 1994 to November 4, 1994.
+Hardball is an American baseball sitcom that aired Sunday nights at 8:30 pm on Fox from September 4, 1994, to November 4, 1994.
 The series premiered in the middle of the 1994–95 Major League Baseball strike and was canceled around the time that the year's World Series would have been played.
+YouTube channel "Baseball's Not Dead" published a 30 minute video detailing the series in September 2023 which caused a minor cult following of people revisiting the show.

 Premise

 The series focused on the players and staff of the Pioneers, a fictional American League baseball team.
-Among those shown were pitcher Dave Logan, who has been largely overlooked by MLB, catcher Mike Widmer, who is past his prime, team owner Mitzi Balzer, who is sharp-tongued and trying to get her team out of last place, public relations girl Lee Emory, who has her hands full with Mitzi and the team, center fielder Frank Valente, whose cocky high-priced "superstar" ways put him at odds with Dave.
+Among those shown were pitcher Dave Logan, who has been largely overlooked by MLB; catcher Mike Widmer, who is past his prime; team owner Mitzi Balzer, who is sharp-tongued and trying to get her team out of last place; public relations girl Lee Emory, who has her hands full with Mitzi and the team; and centerfielder Frank Valente, whose cocky high-priced "superstar" ways put him at odds with Dave.
 The first episode showed Mitzi firing the manager and replacing him with a timid man named Ernest "Happy" Talbot, who is unsure how to get the Pioneers working as a team.